 UCAN provides extensive and frequent in-service training.
 Foster caregivers are encouraged to participate in these trainings to meet their training requirements, but also to meet and network with other foster caregivers for support and information sharing.
-Foster caregivers receive regular e-mailed notices of upcoming trainings from the Training Coordinator in addition to being informed of upcoming trainings during the monthly foster caregiver meetings.
+Foster caregivers receive regular e-mail notices of upcoming trainings, in addition to being informed of up-coming trainings during the monthly foster caregiver meetings.